huizebruin/s0tool/.github/PULL_REQUEST_TEMPLATE.md

    voor voordat u uw code samenvoegt.
 -->

-  - [ ] De codewijziging is getest en werkt lokaal.
+  - [ ] The code change has been tested and works locally / De codewijziging is getest en werkt lokaal.
-  - [ ] De codewijziging is nog niet getest.
+  - [ ] The code change has not yet been tested / De codewijziging is nog niet getest.

-Als door de gebruiker zichtbare functionaliteit of configuratievariabelen worden toegevoegd/gewijzigd :
+If user-visible functionality or configuration variables are added/modified / Als door de gebruiker zichtbare functionaliteit of configuratievariabelen worden toegevoegd/gewijzigd :
-  - [ ] Documentatie toegevoegd/bijgewerkt in de readme file.
+  - [ ] Documentation added/updated in the readme file / Documentatie toegevoegd/bijgewerkt in de readme file.
-  - [ ] Documentatie toegevoegd/bijgewerkt voor de webpagina [www.huizebruin.nl] of [docs-flashpagina]
+  - [ ] Added/updated documentation for the web page / Documentatie toegevoegd/bijgewerkt voor de webpagina [https://s0tool.nl] or / of  [docs-flashpagina]

 <!--
   Thank you for contributing <3